 The tuning of a bass ukulele is identical to a standard bass: E-A-D-G. This is also the same as the bottom four strings of a guitar.

 Bass ukuleles have a much shorter scale than a standard bass.
 This short scale means they need thick, rubbery strings to hit the low register of a bass.
 This combo of a short scale and fat strings give bass ukuleles a very low string tension, so the strings feel more “floppy” than those on a regular bass guitar.

 Since the low string tension produces very little volume acoustically (not plugged in) most bass ukes are designed to be played through an amp.

 Despite their small size, bass ukes have a tone that is surprisingly warm and rich.
 Many players compare the sound of a bass ukulele to a full-size upright bass!

 Recommended Bass Ukes

-A company called Hadean produces a line of well-reviewed bass ukes that are considerably more affordable than the U-Bass.
+The popularity of the U-Bass has spawned a handful of imitators.
+Both Donner and Hadean produce a bass ukes that are well-reviewed and considerably more affordable than the U-Bass.

 Acoustic-electric ukuleles look just like standard ukes except for the input jack in the bottom of the uke and, in some cases, a panel on the side with volume and tone controls.